 Natanz - Uranium enrichment plant

 The Natanz fuel enrichment plant (FEP) is Iran's largest gas centrifuge uranium enrichment facility.
-It has been operating since February 2007, in contravention of UN Security Council resolutions demanding Iran halt uranium enrichment.
+It began operating since February 2007, in contravention of UN Security Council resolutions demanding Iran halt uranium enrichment.

 The facility consists of three large underground buildings, capable of holding up to 50,000 centrifuges.
 Uranium hexafluoride gas is fed into centrifuges, which separate out the most fissile uranium isotope U-235.